paul-freeman/ceverpy/README.md

 ## Installation

-This will guide you through the steps needed to install ``poropyck``.

-### Installing the PyPI package
+### Option 1: conda

+The ``poropyck`` package is available on Anaconda Cloud

+    conda install poropyck -c freemapa

+This should automatically get the necessary dependencies, when possible, and is generally the easiest way to go.

+### Option 2: pip

-This ``poropyck`` package is available on PyPI.
+The ``poropyck`` package is also available on PyPI.

     pip install poropyck

 Installing via ``pip`` should get most of the Python dependencies you need.

+### Option 3 (advanced): GitHub

+If the other option do no suit your needs, the package source is available on GitHub.

+The main script is located at ``poropyck/pick_dtw.py`` and sample data can be found in ``poropyck/demo/*``.

-The following is a list of packages used during development:
+For reference, the following is a list of packages used during development:

  * python 3.6.3
  * numpy 1.13.3